Bobbyjuba/bobbyjuba.github.io/index.md

 ## Welcome to my coding projects website

 I am a Computer Science major, currently attending the University of Missouri-Kansas City.
 I enjoy programming, video games, writing, playing drums, and learning new things.
+The languages I have worked with are Python, C++, Java, C#, and SQL.
 On this website I will be showing my projects that I work on throughout my time at UMKC as well as in my spare time.

 ## Breakout